kartikm7/llocal/README.md

 ## What's ahead?
 - Chat with images ✅
 - Web Search ☑️ (purple because, it still can be improved)
-- Retrieval Augmented Generation/RAG (with single PDF's)
+- Retrieval Augmented Generation/RAG (with single PDF's) ✅
 - Multiple PDF chat
+- Code live preview for web based code (Something like what Claude Provides)
-- Text to Speech Models (only if we can get to be similar to a human like response).
+- Text to Speech Models (only if we can get to be similar to a human like response)
 - Community wallpapers
 - Community themes (something like what spicetify does)
 - Lofi Music (this would be optional)
 - Speech to text (Do we really need it?)
-- Conversations like those with ChatGPT (Speech to text input and text to speech output, but the aim would be low-latency).
+- Conversations like those with ChatGPT (Speech to text input and text to speech output, but the aim would be low-latency)
 - Chat with chats ?!
 (Not sure)

 > *At some point: would want to pivot LLocal in a different direction...* (Although would need to discuss this with the users.)